 Google Daydream View

 The headset comes in three colours (Slate, Snow and Crimson) boasting a flexible, fabric-covered design is quite unique and attractive, making a nice change from the slew of plastic VR headsets on the market.
 Meanwhile the small colour-matched motion controller connects wirelessly via Bluetooth and features internal motion sensors to detect its position in 3D space.
 The controller also houses volume controls, a clickable touchpad and two navigation buttons.
 The View charges via Type-C USB and features a non-removable Li-ion battery too.

 Read next: Google Daydream View Review: In Depth

 Whilst the Daydream View serves as the means of looking around and interacting with the virtual space, the actual hardware powering the VR experiences is found inside your smartphone.

 As with Samsung’s Gear VR, you can’t just use any old handset.
 The processor, memory, graphics and display all have to be sufficiently powerful to support a VR experience and what’s more, Google has to approve each smartphone that’s been built to work with Daydream.

-Right now the pool is pretty small, with Google’s own Pixel and Pixel XL smartphones being the first Daydream-compatible devices on the market and Lenovo promising to add Daydream support to both its Moto Z and Moto Z Force flagships from 2016, while the Asus Zenfone AR offers virtual as well as augmented reality from Google.
+Right now the pool is pretty small, with Google’s own Pixel and Pixel XL smartphones being the first Daydream-compatible devices on the market.
+Lenovo has added Daydream support to both of its Moto Z and Moto Z Force flagships from 2016, while the Asus Zenfone AR offers virtual as well as augmented reality from Google.
 Finally Samsung’s Galaxy S8 and S8+, as well as its massive Note 8, also offer Daydream compatibility - a surprise, as Samsung has its own rival platform in the Gear VR.

 Downloading apps and games for Daydream VR

 The third fundamental element of Daydream is the software itself.
-The latest major release of Android, version 7.0 Nougat includes all the technical VR underpinnings to support Daydream natively, however, to actually access the virtual world the first thing you’ll need to do is download the Daydream app from Google’s Play Store.
+Android Nougat includes all of the technical VR underpinnings to support Daydream natively.
+However to actually access the virtual world, the first thing you’ll need to do is download the Daydream app from Google’s Play Store.